digilens-ar/Instructions-App/README.md

 1. Open the project in Unity Hub.
 2. Ignore any compilation/plugin errors.
-3. Once the project file has been opened, head to the **Package Manager** (Window → Package Manager)
+3. Once the project file has been opened, head to the **Package Manager** (Window → Package Manager).
 4. In the **Package Manager**, click on the "+" icon in the top left, then select **Add package from tarball** from the dropdown menu.
 5. Choose the **SnapdragonSpaces_Package.tgz** file from the **Snapdragon Spaces Unity SDK 1.0.0** folder.
 6. After importing, you will see a pop-up message.
 Select **Yes** to proceed.
 7. Click the **Snapdragon Spaces** package in the **Package Manager**, head to **Samples** and import **Core Samples**.
 8. Head to the **Package Manager** (Window → Package Manager) again; this time, select the **QCHT Unity Interactions.tgz** file from the **Snapdragon Spaces Unity SDK** folder.
 9. After importing the **QCHT Unity Interactions** package, click the package in the **Package Manager**, head to **Samples** and import **Core Assets** and **QCHT Samples**.

+You’ve now installed the required packages.

+---

+## Verify OpenXR Settings

-10. Follow the `Configuring XR Settings` instructions from [this article](https://developer.digilens.com/hc/en-us/articles/36241428293659-Developing-for-Snapdragon-Spaces-1-0-1#h_01JF93CTK84V4FPSYS8Y8QEB31) for an easier configuration process.
+1. Follow the `Configuring XR Settings` instructions from [this article](https://developer.digilens.com/hc/en-us/articles/36241428293659-Developing-for-Snapdragon-Spaces-1-0-1#h_01JF93CTK84V4FPSYS8Y8QEB31) for an easier configuration process.

-You’ve now installed and set up the required packages.
+2. Open the OpenXR Settings (Edit → Project Settings → XR Plugin-In Management → OpenXR)
+3. Ensure `Base Runtime` and `Hand Tracking` are enabled.

 ---